 In most of the countries, governments and central banks are moving to make the payments landscape even more digital.
 This helps to make payments more efficient and secure, but also expands consumer’s access to goods, services and even employment opportunities beyond those who live within reach of a physical bank location.

-In this article, we take a deeper look at the payments landscape in three countries that are emblematic of the transition underway across Africa and the Middle East.
+In this article, we take a deeper look at the payments landscape in countries that are emblematic of the transition underway across Africa and the Middle East.

 Saudi Arabia